Faith, Love, and Piper: Distinguishing Reformed Categories

 Again, the purpose of this article is not to engage directly with the specific arguments put forth in the book, but to provide food for thought on the topic that it brings up, using a few key distinctions and categories historically confessed by the Reformed churches and its systematic theologians.
 This is far from all that could be said, but perhaps it may be an introduction for some into a few core distinctives of Reformed theology.

-In closing, while there is clear truth one way or another on the Biblical battleground, as it were, it must be acknowledged that there is a sense in which we should not expect John Piper to operate within these categories in the first place.
-Piper does not confess the Bible’s teaching as summarized in the Reformed confessions of the 16th and 17th century.
-In other words, despite holding to the doctrines of grace, John Piper is not Reformed; so, to a degree, we should not be surprised when he deviates from historical Reformed doctrines.
-That is not to dismiss the book as inconsequential, but to simply recognize reality as such, with understanding.
+In closing, while there is clear truth one way or another on the biblical battleground, as it were, it must be acknowledged that there is a sense in which we should not expect John Piper to operate within these categories in the first place.
+Though he may agree with us on many points of the Reformed confessions of the sixteenth and seventeenth centuries, in my understanding, Piper does not claim to confess the Bible’s teaching as summarized in these documents, strictly speaking.
+In other words, despite holding to some “Calvinistic” commonalities like the doctrines of grace, John Piper is not Reformed in this particular sense; so, to a degree, it is not altogether surprising when he deviates from historical Reformed doctrines.
+That is not to dismiss the book as inconsequential, but to temper expectations with understanding, given that we may come from different theological paradigms at times.

 ©William Edison.
 All Rights Reserved.